Conversations about Important Things: Schedule and content

 The Conversations about Important Things takes place every Monday from 09:00 local time, during the school year and after the flag-raising ceremony.
 Since 20 February 2023, Channel One Russia's Good Morning programme included a segment involving Important Conversations, every Monday at 08:36 Moscow Time (UTC+3).

 The lessons cover various topics from the Russian government's perspective, such as national identity, public holidays, and world events.
 Some of the lesson plans reference developments associated with the Russo-Ukrainian war since 2022, which the Russian government calls a "special military operation", and attempt to cover up or deny widely documented evidence of war crimes committed by Russian forces.
 Each topic on the official website for Important Conversations lessons have separate sections for Classes 1–2, Classes 3–4, Classes 5–7, Classes 8–9, Classes 10–11 and Secondary Vocational Education.

 According to The New York Times on 3 June 2023, local school administrators were responsible for implementing Important Conversations: this meant the actual amount of politics and propaganda in the lessons depended on the school administration's stance towards the Russian government.
 For example, one teacher forced students to sing and dance to Ya russkiy (Я русский) by Russian singer Shaman, while another taught algebra as an "important conversation" in the context of mathematics.
+However, filmmaker Pavel Talankin (co-director of the documentary film Mr Nobody Against Putin) stated that he had to send video evidence to the authorities to prove that his school in Karabash were following the lesson plans.